})();

 Establish Warmth Protocol

-• Clear snow from exhaust pipe before starting engine
+• ALWAYS clear snow from exhaust pipe completely before each engine start

 • Share body heat by sitting close together